briansuhh/Hack-The-Box/Tier 1/SEQUEL.md

 #### Guide on SEQUEL CTF Machine

-##### When you install a fresh instance of MariaDB, there are typically several default databases that are created to manage various aspects of the database system and perform essential functions.
-These default databases include:
+##### These are the default databases that are created automatically to support the database management system's functionality.

 ##### mysql: The mysql database contains system tables that store metadata and access control information.
 It is used for user and privilege management.
-The user table, for example, stores user account information, and the db table stores information about databases and access permissions.

 ##### information_schema: The information_schema database provides information about the database server and its schemas, tables, columns, and more.
-It is a system database that is used for querying metadata about the database server.

 ##### performance_schema: The performance_schema database is used for performance monitoring and diagnostics.
-It contains various tables that help monitor server performance and resource usage.
-This database is primarily used for profiling and analyzing the performance of the MariaDB server.

-##### test: The test database is an empty database that may be present after installation.
-It is not typically used in production and is mainly for testing and experimentation.
+##### test: The test database is for testing and experimentation.

-##### These default databases are essential for the functioning of the MariaDB server, as they manage user accounts, store metadata, and provide performance monitoring capabilities.
-When you install MariaDB, these databases are created automatically to support the database management system's core functionality.

 1. During our scan, which port do we find serving MySQL?<br>
 3306